zadeviggers/zade.viggers.net/src/pages/interesting-things/dynamic-theme-colours.md

 1. You can't access the colour value with Javascript.
 Sorry css-in-js fans.
 This is intentional, to reduce fingerprinting surface.
 2. It's pretty hard to generate lighter/darker variants of the `AccentColor`.
-I ended up using `backdrop-filter: brightness(1.1)` on my buttons to make them brighter when the user hovered over them.
+I ended up using `filter: brightness(1.1);` on my buttons to make them brighter when the user hovered over them.